Topher-py/PLP-Group-410-Peer-Group-Assignment/README.md

 ## 📁 Project Structure

-- `ecommerce.sql` – SQL script to create all tables in the correct order
+- `ecommerce.sql..sql` – SQL script to create all tables in the correct order
 - `ERD Diagram` – Visual representation of all tables and relationships (available as PNG)

 ---